 Lamont barely takes two steps before Jay is all over him.
 The two men struggle and Lamont is actually able to land several good punches on the Major, sending him reeling each time.
 At one point Lamont grabs a beaker of some liquid and hurls it at Jay.
 The Major ducks and the container hits some electrical cables bundled together on the wall and then lands on an instrument panel.
 Every machine in the room begins to spark and the fire alarm goes off.
 As everyone is covering their ears and dodging sparks, Doctor Penner looks into the pressure chamber and sees the corpse begin to twitch.
 Jay finally gets the alarm to stop and the sparking machines seem to follow suit.

 Penner is now all excited and tells the others that the loud alarm provoked a response in the dead body.
 He declares that they have been on the wrong track all along.
 What they need to be looking into is a way to use sound to make the invaders visible.
 Lamont now remembers that Penner’s description of the device that the Noymann Zombie used to make its sample material visible generated a humming sound.
+Some technobabble follows that would even make the writers of Star Trek: The Next Generation cringe.
 Major Jay points out that the short circuit just now has damaged their entire air conditioning and filtering system.
 They only have about ninety minutes of air left inside the bunker.
 After that, in order to breathe, they will have to open the bunker door…and be sitting ducks for whatever is waiting outside.
 Lamont tries to apologize to Jay, but the Major just shrugs it off.
 He tells Penner to make sure that sound is the answer…and to do it FAST!

 Major Jay wants to know if the army can produce such weapons in a hurry.
 Penner says that he can pass along the necessary details in a matter of minutes, so Jay rushes him over to the radio and calls General Stone’s office.
+The call is barely put through when the airwaves are filled with high-pitched squealing and other noises.
 A quick cutaway shot shows a glowing alien spaceship that has landed nearby.
 Why it is suddenly visible is a mystery at this point.
 Jay realizes that the invaders are jamming their broadcast, not wanting the knowledge they now possess to get out.
 He even deducts that one of their spaceships must be close by.
 My question is…how in the hell did the aliens know these particular Humans had stumbled onto a weapon?
 Do they share some type of mental/psychic link with each other and thus the dying alien in the pressure chamber was able to warn his cohorts?
 Or are the aliens just really, really, good at guessing?

 Lamont gets a reading on his Geiger counter and has Phyllis stop the truck.
 Major Jay hops down from the roof and walks off into the woods.
 Meanwhile, a large group of walking corpses is closing on his location.
+Oddly enough, one of the stiffs is played by the same stunt man that doubled for the Farmer zombie falling into the pit of acrylic.
 Jay uses his sonic rifle and begins dropping them one by one, but fails to notice that one of the dead people has a pistol and is aiming it at him.
 The dead guy fires and Jay takes a hit to the leg, despite the corpse having had the gun aimed much higher.
 Jay falls to the ground and rather than take the opportunity to pump the remaining rounds into him, the corpse just continues to stumble along, gun held high, until the Major can point his sonic rifle at him and take him out.
 Nobody ever credited these invaders with having any brains.

 Now we jump to New York City (New York City?!!) and the United Nations building.
 Mr. CLOWN returns for the last time, thankfully.
 As he speaks the image shifts from one of the building exterior to one featuring our four main characters seated together at a large desk in a room that looks uncannily like the announcer booths from earlier in the film.
 That eventually fades to a shot of all the national flags outside of the U.N. building.
 “In the United Nations building in New York, a special meeting was called.
 Present were Doctor Penner, his daughter, Major Jay and Doctor Lamont to receive grateful thanks from the countries of the world.
 Earth had been on the brink of disaster, but out of the holocaust of war in which a dictatorship of the universe had been defeated a lesson had been learned.
 The nations of the world could work and fight together, side by side in a common cause.”